jboss-developer/jboss-eap-quickstarts/messaging-clustering/README.md

 Note that the logging indicates messages have arrived from both node 1 (quickstart-messagingcluster-node1) as well as node 2 (quickstart-messagingcluster-node2).

+_Note:_ You will see the following warnings in the server logs.
+You can ignore these warnings as they are intended for production servers.

+        WARNING [org.jgroups.protocols.UDP] (Thread-0 (ActiveMQ-server-ActiveMQServerImpl::serverUUID=c79278db-56e6-11e5-af50-69dd76236ee8-1573164340)) JGRP000015: the send buffer of socket DatagramSocket was set to 1MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max send buffer in the OS correctly (e.g. net.core.wmem_max on Linux)
+        WARNING [org.jgroups.protocols.UDP] (Thread-0 (ActiveMQ-server-ActiveMQServerImpl::serverUUID=c79278db-56e6-11e5-af50-69dd76236ee8-1573164340)) JGRP000015: the receive buffer of socket DatagramSocket was set to 20MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max receive buffer in the OS correctly (e.g. net.core.rmem_max on Linux)
+        WARNING [org.jgroups.protocols.UDP] (Thread-0 (ActiveMQ-server-ActiveMQServerImpl::serverUUID=c79278db-56e6-11e5-af50-69dd76236ee8-1573164340)) JGRP000015: the send buffer of socket MulticastSocket was set to 1MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max send buffer in the OS correctly (e.g. net.core.wmem_max on Linux)
+        WARNING [org.jgroups.protocols.UDP] (Thread-0 (ActiveMQ-server-ActiveMQServerImpl::serverUUID=c79278db-56e6-11e5-af50-69dd76236ee8-1573164340)) JGRP000015: the receive buffer of socket MulticastSocket was set to 25MB, but the OS only allocated 212.99KB.
+This might lead to performance problems.
+Please set your max receive buffer in the OS correctly (e.g. net.core.rmem_max on Linux)

 Undeploy the Archive
 --------------------